hongyusu/hongyusu.github.io/index.md

  src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

-I will join [Nordea Bank](http://www.nordea.fi) as Lead Data Scientist starting from Februray 2016.
+I joint [Nordea Bank](http://www.nordea.fi) as Lead Data Scientist from 2016.
 Before that, I was a PostDoc in <a href="http://www.hiit.fi">Helsinki Institute for Information Technology HIIT</a> and <a href="http://ics.aalto.fi/en/">Aalto University</a>.
 My research is along the direction of Optimization Research and Machine Learning.
-Currently, I focus on large scale machine learning.
+Currently, I focus on large scale learning and optimization.
 In general, I am interested in

  - Optimization research and Machine learning
  - Structured output prediction / Kernel methods